Ram917790/SMRU_FullStack/README.md

 ## 📋 **Overview**

-The SMRU Fullstack Application is a comprehensive web platform for Sri Manakula Vinayagar Medical University, featuring a modern React frontend and a robust Django backend.
+The SMRU Fullstack Application is a comprehensive web platform for St. Mary's Rehabilitation University, featuring a modern React frontend and a robust Django backend.

 ### **Live Websites:**
 - **Primary Domain:** [smru.in](https://smru.in)